badlogic/mariozechner.at/src/posts/2025-11-02-what-if-you-dont-need-mcp/index.md

 This way all of the scripts are available to sessions of Claude, but don't pollute my normal environment.
 I also prefix each script with the full tool name, e.g. `browser-tools-start.js`, to eliminate name collisions.
 I also add a single sentence to the README telling the agent that all the scripts are globally available.
 This way, the agent doesn't have to change its working directory just to call a tool script, saving a few tokens here and there, and reducing the chances of the agent getting confused by the constant working directory changes.

 Finally, I add the agent tools directory as a working directory to Claude Code via `/add-dir`, so I can use `@README.md` to reference a specific tool's README file and get it into the agent's context.
 I prefer this to Anthropic's skill auto-discovery, which I found to not work reliably in practice.
+It also means I save a few more tokens: Claude Code injects all the frontmatter of all skills it can find into the system prompt (or first user message, I forgot, see https://cchistory.mariozechner.at)

 ## In Conclusion